humanmade/altis-analytics/docs/google-tag-manager/README.md

 } );
 ```

-**Note** it is not recommended practice to do this, instead you should provide any conditional context you need via the `dataLayer` variable described below and load all tags from a single container if possible.
+**Note** it is not recommended practice to do this, instead you should provide any conditional context you need via [the `dataLayer` variable](data-layer.md) and load all tags from a single container if possible.